+The beautiful white pebble beach of Lulworth Cove, with its blue waters and easy access make it a popular destination.
+Low tide reveals wonderful rock pools teeming with sea creatures.
+Dogs are permitted on the left hand side of the slipway.
 The Cove offers a variety of places to eat and there is a large car park (fee payable).
 Make sure you visit the Heritage Centre next to the car park for all kinds of information about the area and the Jurassic Coast.
 There are toilets with disabled and baby changing facilities at the Heritage Centre.
 Boat trips are available during the summer.
-Lulworth Cove is part of the Lulworth Estate.

 Parking charges apply.

 The nearest major road is the A352 at Wareham.
 From Wareham take the A352 for approx 1.5 miles then left onto the B3070 - follow the brown signs for Lulworth Cove and West Lulworth.
 From Dorchester follow the A352 to Wool, then take the B3071 towards West Lulworth.